 new f() instanceof f;

-1. A new object is created, inheriting from f.prototype
+- A new object is created, inheriting from

-The expression a instanceof b will check if b is in a's prototype chain, no matter at what level it is.
+a instanceof bwill check if b is in a's prototype chain, no matter at what level it is.

 with (function(x, undefined){}) length;